Tim Anderson Player Props: White Sox vs. Astros

 - The Astros' 2.89 team ERA ranked second across all MLB pitching staffs.

-- Valdez will take the mound to start for the Astros, his first of the season.
+- Javier will make his first start of the season for the Astros.

-- The 29-year-old left-hander started and threw six innings when he last appeared on Sunday, Nov.
-6 against the Philadelphia Phillies.
+- In his last appearance on Thursday, Nov.
+3, the 26-year-old right-hander, started and went six scoreless innings against the Philadelphia Phillies.

 © 2023 Data Skrive.
 All rights reserved.